Oakland Historical Marker Commemorating the Organization of the Black Panther Party for Self-Defense

 Backstory and Context

 In November of 1966, Huey Lewis, Bobby Seale, Elbert Howard, Reggie Forte, Sherman Forte, and Bobby Hutton came together in Oakland, California, to form the Black Panther Party for Self-Defense, later known only as the Black Panther Party, changing the face of civil rights forever.
-Pulling from Malcolm X's philosophies, the Black Panther Party started with a strong sense of militant force, believing that self-defense, mass organization of protests, and resistance, would set African Americans equally free.
+Pulling from Malcolm X's philosophies, the Black Panther Party started with a strong sense of militant force, believing that self-defense, organization of mass protests, and resistance, would set African Americans equally free.
 In October 1967, Huey Newton was arrested for killing an Oakland police officer and his fellow Panthers initiated the "free Huey" movement.
 This gave them notoriety and spread the word of their organization nationwide, creating more Black Panther chapters.
-Eventually, the Black Panthers were most notably known for, and set their Party towards, the fight for releasing African Americans from being forced into the draft and the compensation of every African American for the unjust way they were treated throughout history.
+As the Black Panthers grew, they became known for supporting free health clinics, free breakfast programs for school children, and a variety of other community programs.
+They also provided support for African American men who had concerns about the draft during the Vietnam Era and spoke about the need to provide economic support for Black communities.

 Brown, Camille.
 Black Panther Traffic Light.
 Street Stories Oakland.
 Accessed April 23, 2017. http://www.streetstoriesoakland.com/items/show/57.